 A website is a good idea to promote your business.
 Instead of having to tell prospective clients everything about your business, maybe multiple times in a day, wouldn’t it be great if your website did the talking?

 Just give them your visiting card and point the URL to them.
 Cool, right?
 Now to have an impressive website is important.
-It’s okay if it is minimal.

-Since your website’s content will be doing the talking/advertising on your behalf, ensure that it is top-notch.
+Since your content will be doing the talking/advertising on your behalf, ensure that it is top-notch.
 Not only should the content be good, but it should also be error-free, crisp and to the point.

 Take a Business Course